jdsprink91/scandalous-prince-reader/README.md

 - [x] add shows page.
 List shows and add new one
 - [x] delete rss feed
 - [ ] add some nice async things to deleting and adding feed item
-- [ ] get some toasty actions going

 ## V0.0.5 checklist

 - [ ] Pull from feed
+- [ ] paginate?
 - [ ] figure out feed item metadata (save this info an display it)
+- [ ] show feed item as playing when they hit play from feed

 ## V0.0.6 checklist